Cryogenic source of atomic tritium for neutrino-mass measurements and precision spectroscopy: Cryogenic dissociator

-The KATRIN++ and Project8 projects plan to use large magnetic traps for storage of T atoms for neutrino mass measurements.
-In principle, the temperature range 0.2-0.4 K achieved with the T source described above is already sufficiently low for magnetic trapping.
-A superconductive trap with 3.1~T (2 K) magnetic barrier has been built in the High Energy Accelerator Research Organization (KEK) Laboratory in Japan~\cite{KekCryogenics2014} and used for trapping ultra-cold neutrons~\cite{KekNIM2009}.
-However, for the large trap volumes considered (up to 10 m$^3$), smaller fields and lower temperatures are preferable.
-Also, as we discussed in Section IID, the minimal atom loss due to dipolar relaxations is reached at around 0.1 K. In order to increase the efficiency of the buffer gas cooling even under conditions when the mean-free path of T-He collisions is larger than the transfer line diameter, we suggest slowing down the flow of the T beam along the line.
-This can be done by placing extra pinch coils after each section, which will create potential barriers for the atoms.
-These coils will create an impedance for gas flow along the transfer line and increase the number of collisions with the low-density buffer gas.
-Another option to cool the D(T) gas flowing in the transfer line without buffer gas was recently proposed by the Project 8 collaboration~\cite{Esfahani2025}.
-They suggest utilizing evaporative cooling, allowing for the high-temperature tail of the energy distribution of the flowing gas to overcome the radial magnetic barrier and stick to the wall.
+In principle, the temperature range of 0.22-0.44~K expected for the T source described above is already sufficiently low for magnetic trapping.
+A large ($V\sim 8~l$) superconducting trap with 3.1~T (2~K) magnetic barrier has been built in the High Energy Accelerator Research Organization (KEK) Laboratory in Japan~\cite{KekCryogenics2014} and used to trap ultra-cold neutrons~\cite{KekNIM2009}.
+However, for the large trap volumes considered, smaller fields and lower temperatures are preferable.
+Also, as we discussed in Section II~B, the minimal atom loss due to dipolar relaxation is reached at around 0.1~K. In order to increase the efficiency of the buffer gas cooling even once the mean-free path of T-He collisions becomes larger than the transfer line diameter, slowing down the flow of the T beam along the line can be utilized.
+This can be done by introducing distortions or bends in the atom guide as suggested by the Project 8~\cite{Esfahani2025, LindmanThesis} and QTNM~\cite{Amad_2025} projects.
+Another option to cool the D(T) gas flowing in the transfer line without buffer gas was recently proposed by the Project 8 collaboration~\cite{P8_MECB_2025, LindmanThesis}.
+They propose using evaporative cooling that allows the high-temperature tail of the energy distribution of the flowing gas to overcome the radial magnetic barrier and be removed.